 Liverpool is home to two Premier League Football clubs, Liverpool and Everton.
-Both football clubs have a five star disabled access review on Euan’s Guide!
-One reviewer said that stewards at Liverpool Football Club "made the experience so easy", and at Everton Football Club they had ‘great seats for anyone struggling to walk distances’.
+Both football clubs have a 5★ disabled access reviews on Euan’s Guide!
+One reviewer said that “the access to the stadium for wheelchair users is first class” at Liverpool Football Club and that “the Stewards made the experience so easy”.
+At Everton Football Club they had “great seats for anyone struggling to walk distances”.

-If you’ve been to a game and fancy a refreshment afterwards, Winslow Hotel is the Everton supporters’ pub and has a 4 star review.
-A new accessible toilet has been added to the pub and a portable ramp is available for access to the building.
+If you’ve been to a game and fancy a refreshment afterwards, Winslow Hotel is the Everton supporters’ pub and has a 4★ review.
+The pub features an accessible toilet and a portable ramp is available for access to the building.

 Be a ‘Day Tripper’